junhasems/azure-docs/articles/active-directory/hybrid/connect/how-to-connect-sso-quick-start.md

 - **Use the latest versions of Microsoft 365 clients**: To get a silent sign-on experience with Microsoft 365 clients (for example, with Outlook, Word, or Excel), your users must use versions 16.0.8730.xxxx or later.

+> [!NOTE]
+> If you have an outgoing HTTP proxy, make sure that the URL `autologon.microsoftazuread-sso.com` is on your allowlist.
+You should specify this URL explicitly because the wildcard might not be accepted.

 ## Enable the feature

 Enable Seamless SSO through [Azure AD Connect](../whatis-hybrid-identity.md).